 There have been different methods of measuring carbon-14 since Willard Libby pioneered the radiocarbon dating technique in the 1940s – from the radiometric techniques of gas proportional counting and liquid scintillation counting to the more recent accelerator mass spectrometry (AMS).

-Measuring the age of corals can provide insights for paleoclimatology studies.
 For deep sea corals, a combination of radiocarbon dating and uranium-thorium dating can be used.
 The carbon-14 date represents the age of the coral and the water, whereas the uranium-thorium date reflects the coral itself.
-This can provide information on past deep sea circulation […]
+This can provide information on past deep sea circulation rates.

 As part of its commitment to provide high-quality results to its clients, ISO/IEC 17025:2017-accredited Beta Analytic does not accept pharmaceutical samples with “tracer Carbon-14” or any other material containing artificial Carbon-14 (14C) to eliminate the risk of cross-contamination.